ceph/ceph-cm-ansible/roles/testnode/README.rst

         gpgcheck: 0
         priority: 2

-A hash defining version specific yum_repos.
-Each key in the hash will be the name of a yum repo created in /etc/yum.repos.d.
+A hash defining version-specific yum repos.
+Each key in the hash represents the filename of a yum repo created in /etc/yum.repos.d.
 The key/value pairs as the value for that repo will be used as the properties for the repo file::

     yum_repos: {}